 After completing the initial assessment of the caller intent, the IVR software determines a further course of action.
 Efficiency and quick response make it possible to outperform the decision-making process of a human being.
 For example, a bank customer can say “check account balance” and receive a response instantly.

-How a call moves throug the IVR system.
+How a call moves through the IVR system.

 Sometimes, there is no human interaction unless there is no suitable selection within the menu.
 Then, the caller is transferred to a live agent to resolve the issue.